udgengineer/udgengineer.github.io/README.md

 Overall, the design seeks to strike a balance between clarity, professionalism, and pleasing aesthetics, so that the information is easy to read and users can focus on what is most important.

+## Figma project

+[https://www.figma.com/design/Omke803CMhEmke9HQYgIxO/P2?node-id=0-1&t=mAqGy756CcjpQHoU-1](https://www.figma.com/design/Omke803CMhEmke9HQYgIxO/P2?node-id=0-1&t=mAqGy756CcjpQHoU-1)

+## Additional information

-Note 1: To create the website, I used Bootstrap to facilitate responsive design and components such as icons.
+To create the website, I used Bootstrap to facilitate responsive design and components such as icons.
 Without Bootstrap, the development would have taken more time.
 Since I already have experience with Bootstrap, for me it was much easier to use it than to build everything from scratch.

-Note 2: To create this README I used tools to translate text like ([deepl.com](https://www.deepl.com/es/translator)) and tools to verify the syntax and professional quality like ([chatgpt.com](https://chatgpt.com/)).
+To create this README I used tools to translate text like ([deepl.com](https://www.deepl.com/es/translator)) and tools to verify the syntax and professional quality like ([chatgpt.com](https://chatgpt.com/)).

-## Figma project

-[https://www.figma.com/design/Omke803CMhEmke9HQYgIxO/P2?node-id=0-1&t=mAqGy756CcjpQHoU-1](https://www.figma.com/design/Omke803CMhEmke9HQYgIxO/P2?node-id=0-1&t=mAqGy756CcjpQHoU-1)